Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 Leg Pain

 One of the most puzzling aspects of leg pain during cycling is its association with UTIs.
-UTIs are commonly known for causing discomfort in the urinary system, but leg pain may seem unrelated at first glance.
+UTIs are commonly known for causing discomfort in the urinary system, but bladder infections do not directly hurt your leg.
+Sometimes you feel an ache..
 However, cyclists experiencing leg pain, especially with other UTI symptoms, should not dismiss the possibility of a UTI-related issue.

 Flank, Abdominal, Pelvic, or Lower Back Pain